Uniqueness of the second eigenspace of the interchange process

 Given $G$ and its reduced graph $H$, we define the corresponding \emph{octopus operator} on $\mathbb{R}[\mathfrak{S}_n]$,

-The significance of $\Delta$ comes from the nontrivial \emph{octopus inequality} of Caputo, Liggett, and Richthammer, which states that $\Delta$ is a positive semidefinite operator on $\mathbb{R}[\mathfrak{S}_n]$ \cite[Theorem 2.3]{CLR}.
-See \zcref{sec:octopus} for the role $\Delta$ plays in the proof of the spectral gap theorem, and \zcref{sec:kerocto} for further discussion on the analysis of $\Delta$.
+The significance of $\Delta$ comes from the nontrivial \emph{octopus inequality} of Caputo, Liggett, and Richthammer, which states that $\Delta$ is a positive semidefinite operator on $\mathbb{R}[\mathfrak{S}_n]$ \cite{CLR}*{Theorem 2.3}.
+See \zcref{sec:octopus} for the role $\Delta$ plays in the spectral gap induction, and \zcref{sec:rigidity} for the branchwise analysis of its equality cases.